 Cash back credit cards offer the most flexibilty and often the least restrictions of any type of reward card.
 That is why cash has always been king, but even more so in this enviornment of diminishing credit card rebates and growing disdain for airline frequent flyer programs.

 Curtis Arnold, Founder of Cardratings.com, likes the Schwab and Fidelity cards and warns that you should not just settle for a 1% rebate card.
-Some cash back cards, such as Blue Cash from American Express, sill offer up to 5% on certain types of purchases in popular rotating categories subject to quarterly enrollment and quarterly spend caps.
+Some cash back cards sill offer up to 5% on certain types of purchases in popular rotating categories subject to quarterly enrollment and quarterly spend caps.

 Reward Credit Card Tip #4: Choose Automatic Redemption When Possible